prab002/prab002/README.md

 - 🌱 I’m currently learning mern stack <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/1*a-HMmQFQNC76zCZBZfFgJg.gif" width="50">
-- 👷‍♂️ we will be building fun projects too stay connected ✅
+- 👷‍♂️ we will be building fun projects too so stay soconnected ✅
 <!--
 **prab002/prab002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.